dapr/proposals/20251108-RIS-workflow-purge-ttl.md

 ## Overview

 This proposal details new functionality to the workflow runtime to give users the ability to delete completed workflow state from the actor state store after some configured time.
-All workflow instances may be configured with a unique TTL at workflow execution time.
+All workflow instances may be configured with a unique TTL at workflow scheduling time.
 The default remains that workflow state will _not_ be deleted from the actor state store, and will remain there indefinitely.

 ## Background